Embassy of Argentina, Islamabad

 The embassy provides consular services and facilitates bilateral relations through commerce and tourism.
 In addition, it promotes Argentine cultural events, arts, exhibitions and musical shows in Pakistan.
 There is also an Argentina Park in Islamabad's G-6 area.
 It was inaugurated as a public landmark commemorating the two countries' relations.

 The embassy is concurrently accredited as Argentina's mission to Afghanistan and Tajikistan.
-The present Argentine ambassador to Pakistan is Ivan Ivanissevich, appointed in April 2016.
+The present Argentine ambassador to Pakistan is H.E.
+Sebastián Sayús, appointed in 15th of July 2024.